-For older engines it is recommended that 100 hours of measurements be used to establish baseline performance, or draw from similar engine installations.
+For older engines the preceding 100 hours of measurements will be used to establish baseline performance.
 If such data is not available, the baselines should be established from similar aircraft/engine/propeller installations.

 Appendix 2 lists some prototype baseline performance parameters and wear limits.
-These are indicative only- more detailed schedules will be developed by the Part 149 organisations.
+These are indicative only-more detailed schedules will be developed by RAANZ as required.